Gleam's Elegant Resource Management with `use` Syntax

 );

-This approach provides type-safe error propagation with minimal overhead, closely matching Gleam's error handling semantics.
+This approach delivers type-safe error propagation with minimal overhead.

-Generator functions create the most Gleam-like syntax for sequential operations:
+Generator functions created the most Gleam-like syntax for sequential operations:

 function* doM<T>(gen: Generator<any, T, any>): Generator<any, T, any> {